 During the Eagles’ break-up, Joe Walsh started dating a young stripper named Kristen Casey.
 Their ‘love at first sight’ moment was when Casey saw Walsh moonwalking while snorting cocaine from a plate.

-The incredible amount of drug-taking from them both led to Casey damaging her nose.
-Instead of realizing that they were perhaps taking too much cocaine, the pair resorted to an alternative method of taking cocaine by blowing it up each other’s anus.
+The incredible amount of drug-taking from them led to Casey damaging her nose.
+Instead of realizing that they were taking too much cocaine, the pair resorted to an alternative method of taking cocaine by blowing it up each other’s anus.

 Don Henley is the most famous member of the Eagles and one of its founding members.
 While the band often shared vocal duties, he was the one who sang lead vocals on many of their greatest hits, with by far the most famous one being Hotel California.